iacutone/thoughts/content/posts/phoenix-live-view-render-children.md

 toc: false
 images:
 tags:
+  - elixir
+  - phoenix
+  - liveview
-  - elixir, phoenix, liveview, testing
+  - testing
 ---

 A few weeks ago, I introduced a regression into our application that should have been caught by the test suite.
 This bug was in a LiveView that rendered an embedded LiveView.
 The embeded LiveView contains a Javascript client hook on mount that updates the sockets assigns and finally the DOM based on the results of a `handle_call/3` callback.
 That's a difficult few sentences to follow, but the following diagram encapsulates my explanation nicely: